yodrew/darkroomretreat/manuscript/darkroom-retreat.md

 At last we are prepared to understand the secret of why hygienic darkroom retreating works.
 There are three reasons: physiology, attitude, and environment

 1. Physiology
-    1. Circadian rhythms: The circadian system governs our 24-hour waking-sleep cycle.
-This system is controlled by the
+    1. Circadian rhythms: Our 24-hour waking-sleep cycle is governed by the circadian system.
+This system is controlled by a tiny region of the brain.
+It is called the
 [____suprachiasmatic nucleus____](http://en.wikipedia.org/wiki/suprachiasmatic-nucleus).
-This tiny organ rests atop the chiasm, the intersection of the optic nerves coming directly from the eyes.
-The nucleus detects the presence or absence light instantly, before the imagery it carries reaches the visual cortex of the brain.
+It has an internal 24-hour clock and resets itself with light.
+It rests atop the optic chiasm, the intersection of the optic nerves coming from the backs of the eyes.
+It gets a direct signal of the presence or absence light.
+This is prior to the imagery in the signal decoded by the visual cortex of the brain.

-        To the degree it is dark, the suprachiasmatic nucleus gives, for example, its famous instruction to the pineal gland to secrete [____melatonin____](http://en.wikipedia.org/wiki/melatonin) into the bloodstream.
+        The suprachiasmatic nucleus, for example, instructs the pineal gland to secrete a famous hormone, [____melatonin____](http://en.wikipedia.org/wiki/melatonin) into the bloodstream.
 This hormone causes us to sleep, dream, and lose appetite.
 In absolute extended darkness, the pineal gland _floods_ the body with melatonin, intensifying these restful processes.

         Melatonin is but one of many hormones, nervous signals, and processes that facilitate the deep rest and sleep necessary to recover from and assimilate the benefits of waking life.
     2. Destimulation